hovornyan/moonlight-ios/README.md

 # Moonlight-ZWM

-# 适用范围 Applies to
+# 概述 Overview

-Game play, general remote desktop application.
+Developed for: game play, general remote desktop application.
+This fork has developed with too many deviations from the original version (go to the release page for details).
+It's almost impossible, and I'm not interested in merging the modifications into the officcial repository.

  <br>

 # 注意事项 Notice